-The draft and final versions of the Consolidated Plan, Action Plan, CAPER, all related amendments, records, and regulations will be available online at the City's website: www.fresno.gov/conplan.
-Hard copies of all documents will be available at the Fresno DARM, Room 3065, 2600 Fresno Street, Fresno, CA 93721 and upon written request.
+The draft and final versions of the Consolidated Plan, Action Plan, all related amendments, records, and regulations will be available online at the City's website: www.fresno.gov.
+Hard copies of all documents will be available at Fresno Planning and Development, Room 3065, 2600 Fresno Street, Fresno, CA 93721 and upon written request.
 If the City is unable to provide immediate access to the documents requested, it will make every effort to provide the documents and reports within 15 business days from the receipt of the request.